News and Events

 Gift from The ESRR Endowment Fund for the Wallace Stegner Center will enhance scholarship and programming opportunities at the prestigious Wallace Stegner Center for Land, Resources and the Environment.

-Robin Craig, a professor at the S.J.
+Robin Craig, the William H. Leary Professor and Acting Director of the Stegner at the S.J.
 Quinney College of Law, has been appointed to the International Union for Conservation of Nature’s World Commission on Environmental Law.
-The post will allow Craig to work with other scholars from around the world to carry out the organization’s mission, which is to assure the integrity and conserve […]
+The post will allow Craig to work with other scholars from around the world to carry out the organization’s […]

 S.J.
 Quinney College of Law professors Bob Keiter and John Ruple were cited in a January 19, 2016 op-ed authored by Brian Maffly of The Salt Lake Tribune.
 Titled, “The history and law behind Utah’s bid to gain federal public lands,” the opinion story outlines Utah’s claim to federal lands.
 And Keiter and Ruple contend a […]